ruk·si

 Get a snap-off utility knife.
 A good general workhorse and the longer blade option definitely has its uses.

 Get a metallic safety ruler.
-Avoid cutting you own fingers.
-15 - 30 cm is optimal; better if has both metric and inch measurements.
+It has a groove in the middle to guide the blade and/or a raised guard to prevent cutting your fingers.
+15–30 cm is optimal; better if it has both metric and inch measurements.

 Hot wire pencils can be useful for sculpting high density foam e.g. Peter Child Artist's Pyrography machine.
 Soldering iron for electronics can work as a replacement.